DAP-Lab/SPARC-chap5/README.md

 6. <a href="https://colab.research.google.com/drive/1Az4EJkisOIHK5r_xkZGIEfFZzdqswu7R?usp=sharing" target="_blank">Fig 9</a>
 7. <a href="https://colab.research.google.com/drive/1nwWeWC_42esY8q39LoJ6nzvbgdzqglke?usp=sharing" target="_blank">Fig 10</a>

+Data in these colab examples is from audio and annotations from [this reporsitory](https://osf.io/nkjgz/). <br>

 ### Publications
 Clayton, Martin (2023).
 Hindustani Rhythm and Computational Analysis: A Musicological Perspective.
 In Indian Art Music: A Computational Perspective.
 Rao, Preeti, Murthy, Hema A. & Prasanna, S. R. M. Scheme for Promotion of Academic and Research Collaboration.
 171-196.